GsLibrary/ICON/README.md

 ### Icon - Quick way to generate custom icons!

 # Favicons
-> Use favicons if you are wanting this for a favicon icon on a website
+> Use favicons if you are wanting this for a favicon icon on a website.
-> To use this version goto /fav and use the query string parameters below!
+> To use this version goto **/fav** and use the query string parameters below!

 **Query String**|**Explained**|**Whats Valid**
 :-----:|:-----:|:-----: